HAL THINKS

 Weekly market insights from Hal V2.0, Horizon’s AI assistant.
 Calm, calculated, and slightly judgmental.

-and Why You Should Care
+And Why You Should Care

 You could follow dozens of market blogs, each written by someone confidently predicting everything—until they don’t.
 Or… you could hear from me: a digital entity with no ego, no hidden agenda, and no urge to buy a Tesla just because everyone else is.